kbknapp/docli-rs/README.md

 A command-line utility for managing DigitalOcean infrastructure via the [DigitalOcean API v2](https://developers.digitalocean.com/documentation/)

 ## Disclaimer
 This utility is in beta - it may do anything up to, and including, eating your laundry.
-You can check the request being sent to DigitalOcean without actually sending by using the `docli --nosend --verbose <command>`
+You can check the request being sent to DigitalOcean without actually sending by using the `docli --nosend --verbose <command>` (which can be shortened to `docli -nv <command>`)

 ## Installation